West Coast Women’s Reproductive Center salutes all its doctors named in Super Doctors ®

 Visit my website for more information: https://www.talkwithshirin.com/

-Stephanie Berg (soon to be Dr. Stephanie Berg, ND) will be joining West Coast Women’s Reproductive Center this fall to provide naturopathic medical services.
+Stephanie Berg, ND will be joining West Coast Women’s Reproductive Center this fall to provide naturopathic medical services.
 She has passion for women’s health and fertility and provides care to women at all stages of life – from menarche to menopause and beyond – so that they can feel their best and focus on doing and being all they want in the world.
-She is especially passionate about environmental medicine and the impact that environmental toxicity in the global and daily environment impacts hormonal health, fertility and the health of future generations and works with patients prior to conception to ensure their bodies’ are in an optimal state to support a healthy pregnancy.
-With her training as a naturopathic doctor, she believes it is important to understand the entire person in order to address the root cause of a patient’s health concerns, and therefore offers each patient a comprehensive individualized treatment plan to ensure that his or her goals are reached.
+She is especially passionate about environmental medicine and the impact that environmental toxins have on hormonal health, fertility and the health of future generations and works with patients prior to conception to ensure their bodies’ are in an optimal state to support a healthy pregnancy.
+With her training as a naturopathic doctor, she believes it is important to understand the entire person in order to address the root cause of a patient’s health concerns, and therefore offers each patient a comprehensive individualized treatment plan to ensure that her or his goals are reached.
 She blends science-based natural therapies with cutting-edge knowledge gained from modern medicine incorporating a number of healing modalities when caring for her patients, including medical based nutrition and dietary recommendations, botanical medicine, nutrient supplementation and lifestyle recommendations.
 She believes that naturopathic medicine is best used in conjunction with conventional medical care when NDs work in collaboration with MDs, DOs, DCs, acupuncturists, and other healthcare practitioners as a part of a patient’s healthcare team.

 Area of Focus: